 Modern Production Data Analysis for Unconventional Reservoirs

-This course provides attendees with a comprehensive methodology for well performance analysis with specific focus on unconventional oil and gas.
-The approach combines the use of several powerful techniques and will illustrate the practical aspects of production data analysis.
+This course provides attendees with a comprehensive Rate Transient Analysis (RTA)- based methodology for analyzing well performance data, with specific focus on unconventional oil and gas.
+The course combines the use of several powerful techniques and promotes a practical, objectives-based approach to production data analysis.

 0.8 CEUs (Continuing Education Units) awarded for this 1-day course.